 The barbell squat and the barbell front squat work the same target and synergistic muscles.
 However, the barbell front squat recruits more stabilizer muscles, including various back muscles, your shoulders, and your chest.
 What’s more, although both exercises’ stabilizers include your abs and lower back, the barbell squat puts more emphasis on your lower back.

 The barbell front squat is more advanced than the barbell squat; however, it is not as effective at building mass because it doesn’t permit as much weight to be lifted.
-Therefore, the barbell front squat should ideally be used as an auxiliary exercise to improve your barbell squat.

 It Includes Everything You Need to Create a Great-Looking Body AND Improve Every Single Important Component of Physical Fitness!
 Download It to Your Phone and Use the Professionally Designed Workouts at the Gym.